-Nikola Tesla is considered of being the most popular modern Serb.
-His inventor's incredible life is honored in an excellent city center museum in Belgrade.
+Nikola Tesla deserves to considered of being the most popular modern Serb.
+Belgrade's excellent city center museum honored his inventor's incredible life.

-Located in Vracar, Belgrade neighborhood, the museum displays a number of the great Tesla's inventions along with many of his objects.
+Located in Vracar, Belgrade neighborhood, the museum displays many of the great Tesla's inventions and many of his objects.

 Nikola Tesla, Electrical Review, January 27, 1897.